 Figure 6.51.2.1-1: EAS reselection at Edge Relocation - sequence

 1. At some point, the UE moves, the core network identifies the need to select a new anchor and triggers the anchor change.
-The PDU session is SSC mode3, and so, a new session is established with the selected new anchor, but the former session will be maintained and coexist with the new one for a LifeTime "T" before it is removed.
-A timer is started for that purpose.
+The PDU Session may be updated or a new PDU session may be established (depending e.g. on EC connectivity model) with the selected new anchor.
+The former PSA may be maintained and coexist with the new one for a LifeTime "T" before it is removed, if so,a timer is started for that purpose.
 The detailed procedure for the multiple PDU Sessions case is described in TS 23.502 [3] clause 4.3.5.2.

-2. The Application traffic can continue on the former PDU Session as it is still available.
+2. The Application traffic can continue on the former PDU Session Anchor if that is still available.